2019 Relief Procedures for Former U.S. Citizens

 - an official document substantiating the relinquishment of citizenship;

-- a copy of a passport or birth certificate;
+- a copy of their passport or birth certificate;

 - a dual-status tax return for the tax year of expatriation, including Form 8854, Initial and Annual Expatriation Statement, and information returns;